microsoft/fhir-proxy/scripts/Readme.md

-# FHIR-Proxy Getting startd scripts Readme
+# FHIR-Proxy Getting started scripts Readme
 Script purpose, order of execution and other steps necessary to get up and running with FHIR-Proxy

 ## Errata